 Welcome to Wyke Regis & Lanehouse Medical Practice

 Welcome to our surgery website which aims to give you all the information you need to make best use of our services.
-The website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
+The website will provide clear and concise help and gives our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.

 Our dedicated team are here to provide you with appropriate healthcare as well as providing specialist management of long-term conditions and clinics covering a wide range of health issues.
 The technology also means you can now do a lot of things from the comfort of your home such as order a repeat prescription or cancel an appointment.

-Community Urgent Care Centre
+Weymouth Urgent Treatment Centre

 Out-of-hours services are generally busy so please think carefully before asking to see a doctor and only do so if you genuinely cannot wait until the surgery re-opens.

 If you require urgent medical assistance, which cannot wait until the surgery re-opens, please call 111.
 Calls to NHS 111 service are free from both landlines and mobiles (pay-as-you-go mobiles must have at least 1p credit.

 Life Threatening Emergency